solyarisoftware/PERE/README.md

 - Up-stream: The server must have some "delivery receipt" aka "return receipt" from each device that receive the events on a channel, with a status update of local elaborations.

-- JSON for data transport.
+- JSON for data transport is fine.

 - Just HTTP ?

-## P-ushed E-vents with return R-eceipt E-ngine: a Ruby-Sinatra SSE Pub/Sub framework (a solution)
+## A Ruby-Sinatra SSE Pub/Sub framework !

 The basic idea is to implement pub/sub using Server-Sent Events aka SSE [SSE](http://www.w3.org/TR/eventsource/) HTML5 technology: just HTTP streaming.